cloudmesh/client/_sources/commands/command_comet.txt

             api_secret: SECRETSTRING

 Two authentication mechanisms are supported.
-YOu will only need one.
-Please get in contact with tthe comet admis to let you know which one is best suited for you.
-If you have username and password you can get satrted with that.
+You will only need one.
+Please get in contact with the comet administrators to let you know which one is best suited for you.
+If you have username and password you can get started with that.
 Otherwise the comet admins will assign you an api_key and secret.

 List all clusters owned by the authenticated identity (summarized